 After his conflict with the Maratha kingdoms, Siddhraj Jaisinh couldn’t get the proper supply of the Patola.
 Moreover, he also doubted the purity of Patola.
 That was the time when Maharaj invited the 700 Salvi families who were the Digambar Jains from Jalna district of Maharashtra.
 Maharaj had established a special colony called Salvivaas for them.
-The silk was brought from China and south India and the Salvis used to weave the saris based on the designs suggested by the King.
+The silk was brought from China and south India.
+The Salvis used to weave the saris based on the designs suggested by the King.

-The Patola designs can even be seen in the Ajanta paintings and the Palace in Kochi, but it has now officially received the geographical identity from Patan, Gujarat.
+The Patola designs can even be seen in the Ajanta paintings and the Palace in Kochi.
+However, it has now officially received the geographical identity from Patan, Gujarat.
 Most of the current designs were invented 900 years ago in Patan.